angular/angular/aio/content/guide/router.md

-A live coding environment like Plunker sets the application base address dynamically so you can't specify a fixed address.
+A live coding environment like Stackblitz sets the application base address dynamically so you can't specify a fixed address.
 That's why the example code replaces the `<base href...>` with a script that writes the `<base>` tag on the fly.